 This is the reality that Abbi has grown up with.
 She is famous and people are constantly doting on her in public places, thanking her for being Baby Hope and telling her that her picture is handing in their house.
 Can you imagine how strange that must feel?
 Abbi is sick of it.

 Then, the summer before senior year, Abbi starts to feel the symptoms of 9/11 Syndrome, a very real effect of having been near the towers when they fell.
 Abbi, convinced she is dying wants to get away and just be a normal girl for one summer before dealing with the illness.
 So, she gets a job as a camp counselor outside of town.
 It is here that Abbi meets Noah, a boy who has his own connection to the Baby Hope photo and refuses to let Abbi ignore her past.
 Noah takes her on a wild goose chase, leading to Abbi meeting all of the remaining people in her viral photo.
 For some it's joyful; for others its painful.
 Through it all Abbi remains their rock, as she's done her whole life.

-As high school students in 2019, none of you remember the terrorist attacks of September 11, 2001.
-I do.
 This book brought back all of the emotions I remember feeling on the day of the attack.
 It reminded me to think about all the people who didn't stop being affected by the attack a few weeks or months later.
 Living in California and having no family on the east coast, its easy to become disconnected from disasters that happen there.
 It is important to remain aware and connected to the other people in our country, and to support each other in times of need.
 This book is an excellent reminder for us.